Appliance Prices, Shortages, and Final Mile Issues

 Read More: How to Buy Appliances During a Supply Crisis

-The U.S. Labor Shortage
+The U.S. Shortage of Industry Experts

 Appliance Service Technician